marcus912/amazon-bedrock-agentcore-agent/terraform/README.md

 | Terraform | Want IaC, version control, drift detection |
 | `bin/setup-agent-permissions.sh` | Quick setup, no Terraform experience |

 Both approaches are valid.
-Use `--skip-iam` with deploy.sh if using Terraform.
+The `deploy.sh` script does not handle IAM, so just configure permissions separately using your preferred method.